|Last updated 1 July 2021|

 Avro Lancastrian G-AGLS (in temporary RAF markings VD328 radio callsign OKZS) arrives Sydney 17 April 1945 on delivery to Qantas.

 Lancastrians operated a fast 4 day mail and passenger service to London after the route had been cut during WWII.

 John Hopton Collection

 Empire Airways Liberator G-AGKT refuelling at Learmonth WA

 1945.
-Geoff Goodall collection
+Geoff Goodall collection|

-installations were disused and left to deteriorate
+installations were decommissioned and left to deteriorate

 in the tropical weather.
 However Qantas management in Sydney knew